In Morris Lum’s photographic archive of Chinatowns, change is the one fixed.

 ‘Almost like Disneyland’

 Lum’s curiosity in Chinatowns traces again to his upbringing.
-Born in Trinidad and Tobago — to a Chinese Trinidadian father and Macanese mom raised in Hong Kong — he immigrated to Canada as a baby within the late Nineteen Eighties.
+Born in Trinidad and Tobago — to a Chinese Trinidadian father and Macanese mom raised in Hong Kong — he immigrated to Canada as a baby within the late Eighties.
 His household settled in Mississauga, a west Toronto suburb that, though more and more multicultural, was predominantly White on the time.

 The photographer’s favourite Chinatown is, nonetheless, the archetypal one — San Francisco’s, which though largely rebuilt following the 1906 earthquake was based throughout the California Gold Rush within the late 1840s.